Apoorv1002/EDA-on-Banking-Dataset-using-Python/README.md

 Language Used :
 Python is a very powerful high level programming language.
 It provides several free open source libraries that extend its capabilities - 'pandas' is one such library. 'pandas' is the standard choice for exploring, analyzing and manipulating data.
 In this project, I have tried to familiarize myself with the building blocks of 'pandas' library - pandas data frames and pandas series.
-I have also applied various pandas methods and data frame attributes known to me to conduct a preliminary investigation on this medical dataset.
+I have also applied various pandas methods and data frame attributes known to me to conduct a preliminary investigation on this banking dataset.
 This investigation has helped me generate some valuable insights into the dataset - leaving me with my first taste of practical Data Science.

 Insights Generated :
 What is the share of clients attracted in our source data?
 (Helps calculate the efficacy of current business model, and if changes are needed to be made)